7 clinical trial advertising sample ideas

 Test out different ad formats.

-Facebook and other ad platforms offer a variety of ad types to choose from, such as video ads and carousel ads.
+Facebook and other ad platforms offer a variety of ad types to choose from, such as stories, videos, carousels, and graphics.
+Stories are commonly used on Facebook and Instagram and are easily shareable.
 Video ads can help explain the clinical trial process more, or share an endorsement from a patient.
 Carousel ads can be an engaging way to list benefits of participating.

 Reach patients who are searching for trial opportunities.